wazuh/wazuh-documentation/source/user-manual/api/getting_started.rst

 Getting started
 ======================

-This guide provides all the basic information you need to start using the API.
+This guide provides all the basic information you need to start using the Wazuh API.

-Starting and Stopping API
+Starting and stopping the API
 ---------------------------------
-The API is started at boot time.
-To start, stop, or manipulate it on a running system, use:
+The API starts at boot time.
+To control or check the wazuh-api service, use the systemctl or service command.

 **Systemd systems**
 ::